This page contains information on how the Students' Union functions, such as:

 Why do we have a Trustee board?

 In 2010, the Students’ Union became a charity registered to the Charity Commission; following the 2006 Charities Act and requirements for all Students’ Unions to become full charities.
-As a result a Trustee Board was established to provide guidance, expertise and strategic oversight of the Students’ Union.
+As a result, a Trustee Board was established to provide guidance, expertise and strategic oversight of the Students’ Union.

 The Trustee Board has ultimate responsibility for the overall management of the Union.
-This responsibility is delegated on a day to day basis to the Chief Executive and staff team.
+This responsibility is delegated on a day-to-day basis to the Chief Executive and staff team.
 The Trustees must ensure that the Union remains legally compliant and solvent, and in ‘safe hands’ in accordance with our Articles of Association and the Bye-laws.

-The Trustees ensure that the Guild has a clear vision and strategic direction; they ensure that there are enough funds to do the things that students expect us to offer and that we comply with all regulatory requirements.
+The Trustees ensure that the Students’ Union has a clear vision and strategic direction; they ensure that there are enough funds to do the things that students expect us to offer and that we comply with all regulatory requirements.
 This also involves the Trustees regularly discussing the Union’s performance and its Strategic plan; the annual budget and any major expenditure and ensuring that our work is rooted in our core charitable purpose.

 What is a Trustee?